 Consisting of 120 credit hours, the Bachelor of Science in computer science with a concentration in computer programming at Baker takes most students about four years to complete.
 It’s incredibly affordable, with 86% of all students receiving scholarships, grants, or other types of financial aid.

 The curriculum of the program is designed with guidance from top industry professionals and is almost constantly being revised to keep up with advances and developments in technology.
 You’ll gain mastery of several different programming languages along with core topics like:

 Not only that, but you’ll be able to complete a year-long senior project that will allow you to apply your skills to a real-world computing problem.
 You’ll also get to complete a 150-hour experience with a company.

 Average Net Price

-A private, non-profit university in Bellevue, NE, Bellevue University is one of the best schools to consider if you’re looking for an institution that caters primarily to adult learners.
+A private, non-profit university in Bellevue, NE, Bellevue University is one of the best schools for computer programming if you’re looking for an institution that caters primarily to adult learners.
 In fact, as of 2020, the average student age was 34.

-The Bachelor of Science in software development at Bellevue University is perfect for working adults, consisting of 127 total credit hours that can be completed on-campus or online.
+The Bachelor of Science in software development at Bellevue University is perfect for working adults, consisting of 127 total credit hours.
+This top bachelor’s in computer programming can be completed on-campus or online.
 The degree’s curriculum is designed with feedback from industry leaders and top IT employers, giving you the opportunity to build your knowledge and gain confidence in coding and software design.

 Tuition is extremely affordable, with in-class and online rates set at $425 per credit hour.
 Active-duty military members and their spouses can receive a tuition discount of $250 per credit hour, too, making this one of the best programs for service members and their families.